 When visiting the Court, you must follow certain standards of behaviour.
-We've come up with some pointers around courtroom conduct that may help.
+Read our guide around courtroom conduct.

 Seating is provided in the public gallery, which is usually located at the back of the courtroom.

 Wheelchair access to the Court is available via the laneway gate on Lonsdale Street, between the Trial Division and Court of Appeal buildings.

 More information about Court security and support services.